-11) Try out a new network provider
+11) Change network provider

 First things first, check with your existing provider to make sure that your sudden signal crash isn’t the result of a downed tower or maintenance.
 And once they know that you're having connectivity issues, they should be able to help you troubleshoot.
 Then your solution is a little time and patience.

 But if your cell service carrier hasn’t earned your undying devotion, then why not shop around?
 Even though Verizon has been proven to have the best coverage overall, that doesn’t mean that your nearest tower can’t be owned by AT&T, T-Mobile, or Sprint.
-You can check a carrier coverage map to make sure they serve your area.

 Check out the carrier heatmap for your location using the Open Signal app.
 Search by ZIP code to compare network rankings in your area.
 A little research can help you make an informed decision.